Last month, as I ascended into the Himalayas with our Nepalese ministry leader, I was struck by both the beauty and brutality of our surroundings.

 Through your support, God uses you as a vital part of their ministries as well.
 Thanks to over 260 HB-supported missionaries like those described in this letter, you can send the Gospel to places where others can’t go.

-Join us in this mission by giving Where Needed Most below, or by visiting our Ways to Give page.
+Join us in this mission by giving Where Needed Most.

 Director of International Partnerships